Gas: getting connected or switching

-Gas supply is privatised, which means that you can choose which private company supplies your home with gas.
-Suppliers offer a range of services and deals, including different ways to pay your bill.
+You can choose which private company supplies your home with gas.
+Suppliers offer a range of services and deals and different options on how to pay.
 Many energy suppliers provide both electricity and gas.

-Gas Networks Ireland (GNI) is responsible for operating and maintaining the gas network.
-You will need to contact GNI if you are connecting to the electricity grid for the first time, or if you are disconnecting completely.
-You might also give meter readings to GNI.
+Gas Networks Ireland (GNI) operates and maintains the gas network.
+You need to contact GNI if you are connecting to the gas network for the first time, or if you are disconnecting completely.

 GNI connects all customers to its network regardless of which gas supply company you use.
 It also has a number of other roles including: